 - Eyes hit the top third of your screen as if your eyes were looking on the horizon

 2. Stretch every hour on the hour

-For a couple minutes throughout your day, get the body moving and grooving at work to keep the blood flowing.
+For a couple of minutes throughout your day, get the body moving and grooving at work to keep the blood flowing.
 Not a deep stretch because we want to avoid overstretching and unnecessary hyper mobility but just enough to relax the tight muscles.

-Here’s some of my top stretches that can be done at a desk:
+Here are some of my top stretches that can be done at a desk:

 3. Strengthen the weak muscles

 We want to make sure we correct the muscle compensations that happen when we sit aka unstable shoulders, weak core, and glute amnesia.

 Here are some of my faves for shoulder and core stability.